 What Seedlings to Transplant & When to Transplant

 Jaci: For the most part, you’re starting things indoors to give them a head start before they go outside.
 Sometimes things need to be started so far in advance that they outgrow the pot you started them in… hence transplanting.
 If you’re starting your seeds in seedling flats, you’ll want to transplant your seedlings into 3″-4″ peat, cow pots or upcycled container.
 The longer amount of time that the seedling will be in it’s ‘final pot’ (the last container before being transplanted into the ground), the bigger pot you’ll need.
 The general rule of thumb is that you disturb the roots of your seedlings as little as possible.

 What Type of Soil Should You Use for Transplanting Seedlings?

 J: By the third set of ‘true leaves’, you’ll want to start feeding your seedlings with a greatly diluted fertilizer.
 I use a 1/4 dilution of suggested measurement to start off.
 You don’t want to burn the seedlings, so be careful how much you use.
 I suggest using fish emulsion or seaweed fertilizer.
 You should fertilize about once a week with the diluted mixture.
 Keep an eye on your seedlings to make sure they stay green and healthy.
 If they start to change color or look unhappy, they may be missing a key nutrient.

 After speaking with Jaci, We transplanted peppers and parsley into their new temporary homes.
 We moistened the potting mix with a little bit of water and mixed it all together by hand before pressing it gently into some Cow Pots.

-After making a little space with our fingers, we gently removed the seedlings from their original container and pressed them carefully into the holes that we prepared before pressing the soil around the base.
+After making a little space with our widger, we gently removed the seedlings from their original container and deposited them carefully into the holes that we prepared, then pressed the soil around the base.

 Here’s how they’re looking now, about a week or two after transplanting.